hammerheim-game/hammerheim-rules/3-equipment.md

 Heavier Ammunition is a special round; it may use Nickel or some other heaver metal for the shot.
-Heavier Ammunition increases the strength of one rifle shot by 1.
-Heavy shot may only be used once.
+Heavier Ammunition increases the strength of any one blackpowder weapon by 1 for one shot.
+Heavy shot may only be used once, but may be used on War Machines.

 ### Modified Gunsight

 Gunsmiths are known for their innovative approach to battlefield